better-stack-ai/plugin-starter/README.md

 - Route configuration
 - SSR and meta generation

-Modify the `todo-plugin` to build your own plugin, then publish it to npm under your own account.
+Modify the `plugin` to build your own plugin, then publish it to npm under your own account.

 ## License